DavideMalvezzi/EscorpioEvo16-Dashboard/README.md

 - accelometer

 Also is possible to start a call from the phone simply pressing a button on the DashBoard.
 The called number is setted in the PHONE.CFG file in the SD card.

+Thanks to the GPS position sent from the smartphone is possible to setup some function related to the prototype position on the track.
+First of all is possible to setup a virtual track start position, so it can be possibile to keep trace of track laps time and laps count.
+The is possible to setup some waypoints on the track and connect to them some correlated functions.
+All the waypoints are contained in the GPS.CFG file in the SD.
+The first waypoint is assumed as the track start.

+### LCD